why keto works and how to get started

 She also happens to be the cutest, perkiest, and nicest Canadian ever.

-If you want to try a keto diet to lose weight, I highly recommend you buy and read cover to cover The Keto Beginning PDF which explains everything about what to expect and how this Keto lifestyle works.
+If you want to try a keto diet to lose weight, I highly recommend you buy and read cover to cover The Keto Beginning which explains everything about what to expect and how this Keto lifestyle works.
 It includes 30 days of meal plans, shopping lists and lots and lots of resources.

 As of today, I have been in ketosis for over 10 days and I’m on day 2 of her 30-day plan.
 I’m already seeing and feeling so many good changes.
-I’ve lost inches and pounds for the first time in over 2 years, and I’ve regained my confidence because I now understand how to effectively communicate with my body and generate the results that I’ve been searching for.
+I’ve lost inches and a few pounds for the first time in over 2 years, and I’ve regained my confidence because I now understand how to effectively communicate with my body and generate the results that I’ve been searching for.
 I have the tools to help me be successful, and I’m really excited to share them with you, too.